 - On-board ground loop for alligator clip

-- Half Eurocard PCB size that fits into a variety of boxes including a metal sheet box (Weissblechgehäuse) for best RF shielding
+- Half Eurocard PCB size that fits into a variety of boxes including a standard metal sheet box for best RF shielding

-- Power supply via USB or 5 V to a terminal block
+- Power supply via USB or 5 V to 9 V to a terminal block

 The RFzero also has a user group at Groups.io.

-If you want to add even more peripheral devices sites like eBay has a large selection to chose from.
-Please feel free to get inspired from the Shop.
+If you want to add even more peripheral devices please feel free to get inspired from the Shop.